 Q5: We are a small boutique firm – what chance do we stand against the big brand name firms?

-on the merit of the work and achievements within the industry, and not on the size of the organisation.
+A: The Life Sciences Awards EMEA focuses on a wide number of practice areas, smaller firms stand a very good chance of being awarded and in some cases.
+The awards rest on the merit of the work and achievements within the industry, and not on the size of the organisation.

 Q6: If I don’t support the project financially, can I still get shortlisted?

-A: Firms cannot pay to receive an award and will only be shortlisted based on the merit
+A: Firms cannot pay to receive an award and will only be shortlisted based on the merit of their work and achievements, supported by client feedback.
+It is free to participate in the awards and judging is independent.